-Amputations among people with diabetes can be reduced by 50%, study findsJanuary 17th, 2013 in Diabetes /
+Amputations among people with diabetes can be reduced by 50%, study findsJanuary 17, 2013 in Medicine & Health / Diabetes

 Every 30 seconds somebody in the world is amputated as a consequence of foot complication due to diabetes.
 A new study at Sahlgrenska Academy, University of Gothenburg, Sweden, confirmes that shoe inserts, podiatry, regular checkups and other simple interventions can reduce the number of amputations by more than 50%.

 Orthotic researchers at Sahlgrenska Academy, University of Gothenburg, have studied diabetic foot complications ever since 2008.
 They have focused on protecting the foot from overloading the foot sole in order to minimize the risk of ulcers , which may eventually lead to amputation.

 The researchers have now completed a study of 114 Swedish patients with diabetes at risk of developing such ulcers.
 The results show that shoe inserts, podiatry, information and regular checkups can prevent ulcers, which would reduce the number of amputations by more than 50 per cent.

 The participants in the study – to be presented at the International Conference on Prosthetics and Orthotics in Hyderabad, India this February – have an averaged 58 years of age and 12 years since their initial diagnosis of diabetes.
 The participant wore one of three different types of shoe inserts over a period of two years.

 Only 0.9% of the participants developed new foot ulcers during the first year, as opposed to the figure of 3–8% that has been reported for similar diabetic populations.